Line Chart¶

 }

-To add vertical and horizontal lines, simply add the vlines and hlines attributes into the input dictionary.
+To add vertical and horizontal lines, simply add the vlines and hlines arguments.

 _ = LineChart(